Vaberer/Google-Material-Design-Icons-Swift/README.md

 ### Licence

-Google Material Design Icons Swift is available under the MIT license.
+Google Material Design Icons is available under the MIT license.
 See the LICENSE file for more info.